-- For riders other than National or FEI categorised riders, to compete at EvA95 it is recommended that they should have three qualifying results in an official EvA80 or Grade 3 Pony Club competition or NSW Grade C Pony Club.
-Results should be a combination for Junior Riders.
-One of these results may not have more than 20 XC jumping faults.
-The other two must be clear of XC faults and at least one of these results must be at an Official EA Competition. - For a horse and rider to start in CCN1- S they must have 3 qualifying results in official EvA95 or Grade 2 Pony Club competition or NSW B Grade Pony Club.
+- For a horse and rider to start in CCN1- S they must have 3 qualifying results in official EvA95 or Grade 2 Pony Club competition or NSW B Grade Pony Club.
 Results must be as a combination.
 Exemption by application may be considered.
 One of these results may not have more than 20 Cross Country jumping faults.
 The other 2 must be clear of Cross Country faults and at least one of the results must be at an Official EA competition.
-A rider who is established/categorised, as per 519.1, to ride at CC3 level, may enter a horse at CC1 level competitions without the horse having any previous qualifying results.

-- For a horse and rider to start in CCN2-S they must have three (3) qualifying results in official CC1 classes or 2 x CC1 plus one Grade 1 (or NSW A Grade) Pony Club Competition.
+A rider who is established/categorised, as per 519.1, to ride at CC3 level, may enter a horse at CC1 level competitions without the horse having any previous qualifying results. - For a horse and rider to start in CCN2-S they must have three (3) qualifying results in official CC1 classes or 2 x CC1 plus one Grade 1 (or NSW A Grade) Pony Club Competition.
 Exemption by application may be considered.
 One of these results may have not more than 20 cross country jumping faults; the other two must be clear of cross country jumping faults.
 A rider who is established/categorised, as per 519.1 to ride at CC4 level, may enter a horse at CC2 level competitions without the horse having any previous qualifying results.
-Juniors need Express Permission as a combination, refer rule 503.2 - For a horse and rider to start in CCN3-S they must have three (3) qualifying results in any of the following: CC2-L or CC2-S. Exemption by application may be considered.
+Juniors need Express Permission as a combination, refer rule - For a horse and rider to start in CCN3-S they must have three (3) qualifying results in any of the following: CC2-L or CC2-S. Exemption by application may be considered.
 One of these may not have more than 20 cross country jumping faults.
 The other two must be clear of cross country jumping faults.
 Juniors need Express Permission as a combination, refer to rule 503.2 - For a horse and rider to start in CCN4-S they must have three (3) qualifying results in any of the following: CC3-L or CC3-S. One of these may not have more than 20 cross country jumping faults.
 The other two must be clear of cross country jumping faults.
 Open to senior riders only in the year of turning 18 or older. - All qualifying results must have a dressage score of not less than 55% of dressage good marks. - All qualifying results may not have more than 75 secs (30 penalties) exceeding the optimum XC time. - All qualifying results may not have more than 16 jumping faults.

-EA CCN1- EA CCN1-L, CCN95-L & CCN80-L
+EA CCN1 [] EA CCN1-L, CCN95-L & CCN80-L

 CCN1L Categorised 3 & 4 riders None

 Not established riders 1 x CCN1-S or 2 x EvA95 and 1 PC Championship at A grade (105 height) or grade 1(105 height).
 Jnrs as a combination - if categorised (rule 519.1) exemption by application may be considered

 CCN95-L Categorised 2 3 & 4 riders None

 Not established riders 1x EvA95 Jnrs as a combination if categorised (rule 519.1) exemption by application may be considered

 CCN80-L Categorised 1, 2 3 & 4 riders None

 Not established riders 1 x EvA80 Jnrs as a combination - if categorised (rule 519.1) exemption by application may be considered